Photius Fisk: Slavery and the Americas

-In 1828, he was in New York City stranded without money.
-Wealthy philanthropist and editor of the Journal of Commerce Gerard Halleck helped Photius in the beginning.
-Photius worked as a pharmacist on Greenwich Street.
+In 1828, Photius found himself stranded in New York City without any money.
+Gerard Halleck, wealthy philanthropist and editor of the Journal of Commerce, helped Photius in the beginning.
+Photius worked as a pharmacist on Greenwich Street in Manhattan.
 He also worked at a hardware store on Broadway.
 He stayed in New York City for several years.

-He was an abolitionist.
-He attended revival meeting's.
-He met Samuel Hanson Cox.
-Cox was a known abolitionist and minister.
-Cox integrated his congregation allowing African American members.
-His church was the Laight Street Church, it was at the corner of Laight and Varick.
+Here began his work as an abolitionist.
+He attended revival meetings and met Samuel Hanson Cox, an abolitionist minister who integrated his congregation, allowing African-American members.
+His church was called the Laight Street Church and was located at the corner of Laight and Varick streets.
 Arthur Tappan was a member.
 African American Presbyterian Reverend Samuel Cornish attended services and sat next to Arthur Tappan.
-Cox preached that Jesus may have been of dark coloration.
-This information traveled throughout New York City and a mob formed.
-The New York anti-abolitionist riots broke out.
-The mob attacked the Laight Street Church.
-They also destroyed Cox's home.
-Cox fled the city with his family and Photius.
+Cox preached that Jesus may have had dark skin.
+This information traveled throughout New York City and an anti-abolitionist mob formed, eventually leading to the New York anti-abolitionist riots.
+The mob attacked the Laight Street Church and destroyed Cox's home.
+Cox ultimately fled the city with his family and Photius.

 Photius was invited to become a member of the Congregationalist church.
 He devoted the rest of his life to the gospel ministry and the abolitionist cause.
 He was accepted on full scholarship by Dr. Rev Samuel Hanson Cox.
-Cox took a position at the Auburn Theological Seminary in Upstate New York from 1834 to 1837.
-The seminary was in Auburn, New York, and a safe place for the minister and his family.
-Photius stayed at the institution for three years they prepared him for the Gospel ministry.
-Photius was no longer under the restriction he once experienced in New England.
-He freely enjoyed his summer vacations.
+From 1834 to 1837, Cox held a position at the Auburn Theological Seminary in Auburn, New York; it was a safe place for the minister and his family.
+Photius stayed at the institution for three years as they prepared him for the Gospel ministry.

+Photius was no longer under the restriction he once experienced in New England, and freely enjoyed his summer vacations.
 On one occasion he traveled to Niagara Falls.
 A poem was written in his honor by his friend Carruth.
 The poem explained their entire visit to Niagara Falls.
-He noted that adventurous Photius went under the falls and retrieved a stone.
-Photius finished his studies as a minister after a rigorous examination.
-He was placed at a church in Halifax, Vermont.
+He noted that Photius was adventurous, and went under the falls to retrieve a stone.

+After a rigorous examination, Photius finished his studies as a minister and was placed at a church in Halifax, Vermont.
 After he became a minister he started to go by the name Fisk.